This website has been designed to navigate using word search.

 1. Remove plant growth and grass away from the marker (to leave a path for water to drain off the marker).
 You may wish to bring a container to take sod and growth home for proper disposal.

-2. Gently remove moss and lichen from the headstone using wooden or bamboo spatula.
+2. Gently remove moss and lichen from the headstone using plastic, wooden or bamboo spatula.

 2. Borrow a cleaning kit from the Village Office.
 The cleaning kits contains: